-AB 1128 (Evans) Developmental services: Blue-Ribbon Commission Not Heard: 2 year bill
+AB 1128 (Evans) Developmental services: Blue-Ribbon Commission Died; not heard in Assembly Human Services Committee

-Establishes the Lanterman Developmental Disabilities Services Act Working Group to review, study and investigate updating the Lanterman Act, and to make recommendations to improve that act the Legislature by one year after the first meeting of the working group or June 30, 2009, whichever occurs first.
+Established the Lanterman Developmental Disabilities Services Act Working Group to review, study and investigate updating the Lanterman Act, and to make recommendations to improve that act the Legislature by one year after the first meeting of the working group or June 30, 2009, whichever occurs first.

-AB 1184 (Lieber) - Closure of Agnews Developmental Center: advisory tax force Vetoed
+AB 1184 (Lieber) - Closure of Agnews Developmental Center: advisory tax force Vetoed by the Governor

-Requires the Department of Developmental Services (DDS) to establish a task force to monitor community placements of former residents of Agnews Developmental Center (Agnews).
+Required the Department of Developmental Services (DDS) to establish a task force to monitor community placements of former residents of Agnews Developmental Center (Agnews).

 - 1. Required DDS to establish the Agnews Transition Advisory Task Force (task force) composed of family members of consumers who reside in Agnews and consumers who reside or formerly resided at Agnews. - 2.
 Required the task force to provide the DDS Director and the regional centers recommendations to enhance the provision of services and supports for transitioned consumers. - 3.
-Establish the task force as part of the Bay Area Quality Management System.
+Established the task force as part of the Bay Area Quality Management System.

-Legislative History Assembly Human Services (6-0) Assembly Appropriations (12-5) Assembly Floor (48-31) Assembly Concurrence (47-29)

-Senate Human Services (5-0) Senate Appropriations (9-5) Senate Floor (25-15)
+Assembly Human Services (6-0) Assembly Appropriations (12-5) Assembly Floor (48-31) Assembly Concurrence (47-29) Senate Human Services (5-0) Senate Appropriations (9-5) Senate Floor (25-15)

-AB 1192 (Evans) - Developmental services: consumer abuse registry Vetoed
+AB 1192 (Evans) - Developmental services: consumer abuse registry Vetoed by the Governor